 An Italian study published in the May 2013 edition of Biological Psychology suggests that cannabigerol (CBG) has strong anti-inflammatory properties and may benefit patients with inflammatory bowel disease (IBD).
 It is also useful in the treatment of glaucoma, as CBG can increase the fluid drainage from the eye and reduce the amount of pressure.
 Further, cannabigerol (CBG) has anti-depressant qualities and may inhibit tumor growth.

 Not only is cannabigerolic acid (CBGA) the first stage in the development of cannabinoids, but it has been found to have benefits of its own when smoked.
 It becomes cannabigerol (CBG) as a result of a CO2 molecule escaping the compound in response to heat (when you spark it).

-Because of it’s newly discovered uses, breeders like Odie Diesel have paid more attention to CBG in their strains and patients should follow suit.
+Because of its newly discovered uses, breeders like Odie Diesel have paid more attention to CBG in their strains and patients should follow suit.
 Medicinal strains that are also high in cannabigerol (CBG) are likely to have a much more balanced effect.
-The CBG seems to help your brain find a happy medium between the rest of the cannabinoids, causing a feeling of synergy.
+The CBG seems to help your brain find a happy medium amongst the rest of the cannabinoids, causing a feeling of synergy.

 Citations & References

 There are 3 references in this article.
 Click here to view them all.